 And of course more give-my-wife-a-heart attack road shots.

-There is a brand new Walmart, a Safeway with a Starbucks, several fast food places, and other local restaurants with offerings such as barbeque and steaks.
-There is also a Denny’s which we ate three breakfasts in.
-Considering that I had only eaten in Denny’s one time during the previous ten years, that is significant!
+There is a Walmart, a Safeway with a Starbucks, several fast food places, and other local restaurants with offerings such as barbeque and steaks.
+There is also a Denny's where we ate three breakfasts in.
+Considering that I had only eaten in Denny's one time during the previous ten years, that is significant!

 Lunch complete we headed to the tour office, and after checking in and getting a safety lecture from the good people at Colorado River Discovery we jumped on a bus and headed to the Glen Canyon Dam where we would be catching our pontoons.
 We entered through a special tunnel and then a restricted area which required us to don hard hats in case any debris fell and bonked up on the head.
 It was only a five-minute walk down to the dock, a lot of drama for such a short distance (but I would probably be the one to get hit, so I guess I better just shut up!).